 Smart Snacking Tips

 "Millions of people suffer from travel sickness, and it can really cast a shadow over their holiday plans...Eat small portions frequently; avoid heavy, greasy, or acidic foods as they worsen sickness because they are slower to digest.
-Always pick foods which are mild in taste and smell to stop the uneasiness of the stomach."
+Always pick foods that are mild in taste and smell to stop the uneasiness of the stomach."

 Natural Candy Options